 Roasting coffee at home is fun and easy to learn.
-Our automatic coffee roasters take a lot of the guesswork out of the process, so in no time you’ll be enjoying some of the most delicious coffee you’ve ever tasted, rivaling even that of your local coffee shop.
+In no time you’ll be enjoying some of the most delicious coffee you’ve ever tasted, rivaling even that of your local coffee shop.

 Roasting time may vary slightly depending on the roaster you have and the level of roast you’re aiming for.
-The FreshRoast SR300 & SR500 will roast enough beans for 20 cups of coffee in about ten minutes.
 Consult your roaster’s manual for more details.

 Roasting coffee does produce some smoke, so you should place your roaster near an open window or under a kitchen vent that exhausts outside.
 DO NOT use a kitchen vent that recirculates back into the kitchen!
 Whatever electrical outlet you use should be dedicated to the roaster while you are running it.
 The roaster may be affected by drops in voltage (i.e. someone is running a hair dryer which draws power, reducing the voltage going to your roaster).
 For the 10-15 minutes you’ll be roasting, it’s best to leave other appliances off.